Utodev/utoboot/README.md

 Just change load address, file size and start address and recompile utoboot.asm using sjasmplus, and you will have a new BETADISk.SYS file ready for your game.

+## What if my game needs the system variables

+We recommend getting a copy of the system variables memory block as a file, and load it from the loader, before calling your code.

+## I see two [ERROR] messages when starting the game, cause NMI.SYS and RTC.SYS are not there

+If that it's too annoying for you, just make copies of ESXDOS.SYS and put them as RTC.SYS and NMI.SYS in the SYS folder.

+## NMI handler does not work

+That's correct, it's a feature.

 ## Notes

 - Despite you may think it would be a good idea to have a loading screen shown loaded by the utoboot loader, it is not.
 As said above, the ROM is